GoogleCloudPlatform/java-docs-samples/spanner/spring-data/README.md

 4. Supply your instance and database name in `resources/application.properties`

-5. Run the following Maven command to run `QuickStartSample`, which runs the operations described above:
+5. Run the following Maven command to run `QuickStartSample`, which runs table creation, write, and read operations:
     ```
     mvn exec:java -Dexec.mainClass="com.example.spanner.QuickStartSample"
     ```